Where can I find InstaMorph locally?

 Instead, we suggest that you purchase one of our 6oz bags to try out InstaMorph.
 If you are unsatisfied with your purchase, you can return it for a full refund on the purchase price (just pay the return shipping costs).
 But seriously, who could be unsatisfied with this stuff?

-InstaMorph is rated as non-toxic product from a handling perspective.
-Our MSDS states that if you ingest it, and any symptoms persist, please see a doctor.
+InstaMorph is a non-toxic product from a handling perspective.
 Regardless, InstaMorph has not been formally certified as “food safe” by the FDA.
-The FDA is pretty finicky about their approvals, and requires companies to file Food Contact Notifications for specific applications.
+The FDA is pretty finicky about their approvals and requires companies to file Food Contact Notifications for specific applications.
 InstaMorph hasn’t done that (yet).

 If you want to drop us a line to let us know you’re interested, you’re more than welcome, but we’ll make a big deal about it when our program starts, so check back in from time to time otherwise.

-Google has also indexed a lot of great InstaMorph content from around the web.
-You can always search for whether someone, somewhere has used InstaMorph is a way you’re thinking about.
+Finally, you may want to to try searching for whether someone, somewhere has used InstaMorph is a way you’re thinking about.
 We’ve sold 10,000s of bags of InstaMorph over the years, so chances are good you’ll find something on the web that may answer your question.